Chorea and athetosis are usually symptoms of another disorder, although chorea may develop on its own in older adults or in pregnant women.

 Chorea may also occur in the following:

 Sydenham chorea (also called St. Vitus’ dance or Sydenham disease), a complication of rheumatic fever Nervous system Rheumatic fever is inflammation of the joints, heart, skin, and nervous system, resulting from a complication of untreated streptococcal infection of the throat.
-This condition is a reaction... read more (a childhood infection caused by certain streptococci) that is characterized by jerky, uncontrollable movements and that can last for several months
+Rheumatic fever is a reaction... read more (a childhood infection caused by certain streptococci) that is characterized by jerky, uncontrollable movements and that can last for several months

 A high blood sugar level (hyperglycemia)